ConsultingMD/ediot/README.md

     exceded it will throw an error.
 Likewise for going over the number of elements designated by `:size`.
 LESS IS OKAY.
 Just not more.
 More elements than expected will throw off the pivoting from rows to columns.
 It would be bad.
-Bad like mass-histeria, dogs and cats living together, etc...
+Bad like mass-hysteria, dogs and cats living together, etc...

 ## Development